-And the question is: Why didn’t he do it yesterday?
+And the question is, Why didn’t he do it yesterday?
 If he had done it yesterday, I wouldn’t be tempted the way I am today.
-And the Bible says: Lead me not into temptation.
-Well, the best way not to be led into temptation is to take the tempter away.
-Isn’t it?
+And the Bible says, “Lead us not into temptation” (Matthew 6:13).
+Well, the best way not to be led into temptation is to take the tempter away, isn’t it?
 Take him out.
-I have got sin in my life of plenty to get me to have a struggle.
+I have got plenty of sin in my life to make me struggle.
 I don’t need Satan on top of this sin that I have to make my life miserable.
 So, God, take him out because you have a right to take him out.
 You have the power to take him out.
 You are doing nobody wrong when you take him out.
 Take him out.
 And he doesn’t do it.
 Why?

-Now the Bible doesn’t answer why directly and so it is kind of inferences that we go on, but here is my best shot.
-God has ordained that Satan have a long leash with God holding on to the leash, because he knows that when we walk in and out of those temptations struggling both with the physical effects that they bring and the moral effects that they bring more of God’s glory will shine in that battle than if he took him out yesterday.
+Now the Bible doesn’t answer the question directly, and so we go on inferences, but here is my best shot.
+God has ordained that Satan have a long leash with God holding onto the leash, because he knows that when we walk in and out of those temptations — struggling both with the physical effects that they bring and the moral effects that they bring — more of God’s glory will shine in that battle than if he took him out yesterday.
 There will be evidences of God’s patience with us as we struggle with sin, evidences of his mercy to us as we struggle with sin, evidences of his sustaining grace through horrific physical suffering that Satan was the immediate cause of.

 And we can argue with that.
-We can say: I don’t agree.
-I don’t think God should run the world this way.
-And if we ultimately disagree then we will reject God.
-We will reject the biblical testimony and we will perish forever in hell.
+We can say, “I don’t agree.
+I don’t think God should run the world this way.”
+And if we ultimately disagree, then we will reject God.
+We will reject the biblical testimony, and we will perish forever in hell.
 And I choose to trust him that his way of managing the devil and managing evil that comes at me is wiser than the way I might choose to manage it.
 And perhaps the other thing I should say is that he sent his Son right into the middle of this satanic warfare.
-And it was Satan that put it in the heart of Judas to betray him.
-So Jesus exposes himself to the horrors of Satan’s deceit and lie and murder.
-He is a murderer from the beginning and a liar.
-And dies in order, it says in Colossians 2:15, to make a public display of the principalities and powers in his defeat of them.
-There is more glory that will come to Jesus Christ because of suffering to destroy Satan than powerfully shooting Satan in the head.
+It was Satan that put it in the heart of Judas to betray Jesus.
+So Jesus exposes himself to the horrors of Satan’s deceit and lies and murder — he is a murderer from the beginning and a liar (see John 8:44) — and dies in order to make a public display of the principalities and powers in his defeat of them (see Colossians 2:15).
+There is more glory that will come to Jesus Christ by suffering to destroy Satan, than by powerfully shooting Satan in the head.